waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 2.  **Rigorous Testing:** After any modification, a tool must be subjected to a battery of tests to confirm the fix and check for unintended side effects.
 A single successful use case is not sufficient proof of correctness.
 3.  **Iterative Refinement:** Assume that multiple, independent bugs may exist.
 If a tool fails after a fix, a new, unrelated bug is the most likely cause.
 The debugging process must be iterative and persistent.

-### B. Pathfinder v3 Tool (DECOMMISSIONED)
+### B. Pathfinder v3 Tool (Under Active Debugging)
-*   **Status:** Fundamentally broken and abandoned.
-After multiple failed revisions from both the `tool_debugger_agent` and manual debugging, the tool remains non-functional for any path involving ledges.
-*   **Final Diagnosis:** The root cause is a deep, unidentified flaw in the A* implementation's handling of one-way tile traversal.
-*   **Current Strategy:** The tool is decommissioned.
-All navigation will be performed manually.
-Further attempts to fix this specific script are suspended to prioritize game progression.
-A complete rewrite from scratch will be considered later.
+*   **Status:** Critical bug identified.
+The tool fails to correctly calculate paths involving one-way tiles (ledges).
+This is the highest priority bug to fix.
+*   **Action Plan:**
+    1. Refine the `tool_debugger_agent` to improve its analytical capabilities.
+    2. Use the improved agent to diagnose the root cause of the pathing failure.
+    3. Implement the corrected script and perform rigorous testing.
+*   **Contingency:** While `pathfinder_v3` is being fixed, navigation will be handled by the `manual_path_planner` tool for simple routes and the `maze_solver` tool for complex mazes.
+Manual pathing is a last resort.

 ### C. Tool Debugger Agent (Under Review)
 *   **Status:** The agent has repeatedly failed to identify the root cause of the pathfinder's bugs.
 It requires review and potential redesign.